Expensify/App/README.md

 - `NGROK_URL` - URL used for `ngrok` when testing
 - `USE_NGROK` - Flag to turn `ngrok` testing on or off
 - `USE_WDYR` - Flag to turn [`Why Did You Render`](https://github.com/welldone-software/why-did-you-render) testing on or off
-- `USE_WEB_PROXY` ⚠️used in web/desktop development, it starts a server along the local development server to proxy requests to the backend.
+- `USE_WEB_PROXY`⚠️- Used in web/desktop development, it starts a server along the local development server to proxy requests to the backend.
 External contributors should set this to `true` otherwise they'll have CORS errors.
    If you don't want to start the proxy server set this explicitly to `false`
-- `CAPTURE_METRICS` (optional) set this to `true` to capture performance metrics and see them in Flipper see [PERFORMANCE.md](PERFORMANCE.md#performance-metrics-opt-in-on-local-release-builds) for more information
+- `CAPTURE_METRICS` (optional) - Set this to `true` to capture performance metrics and see them in Flipper see [PERFORMANCE.md](PERFORMANCE.md#performance-metrics-opt-in-on-local-release-builds) for more information
-- `ONYX_METRICS` (optional) set this to `true` to capture even more performance metrics and see them in Flipper see [React-Native-Onyx#benchmarks](https://github.com/Expensify/react-native-onyx#benchmarks) for more information
+- `ONYX_METRICS` (optional) - Set this to `true` to capture even more performance metrics and see them in Flipper see [React-Native-Onyx#benchmarks](https://github.com/Expensify/react-native-onyx#benchmarks) for more information